Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 Ans:

-Yes, XPath can be used to retrieve data from HTML documents by treating HTML as structured XML.
-XPath expressions can navigate through the HTML document’s element tree to select and retrieve specific rudiments or attributes grounded on their parcels.
-This capability makes XPath a valuable tool for web scraping and data birth tasks, enabling inventors to programmatically pierce and retrieve information from web runners for various purposes.
+XPath can be used to retrieve data from HTML documents by treating HTML as structured XML.
+XPath expressions navigate through the document’s element tree to select specific elements or attributes based on their properties.
+This makes XPath a valuable tool for web scraping and data extraction tasks, allowing developers to programmatically access and retrieve information from web pages.

 13. What are the differences between XPath1.0 and XPath2.0?